 Long Trail: Day 7 (Mount Killington and the Hotel Dilemma)

-September 10th, 2021: Clarendon Shelter to U.S. Route 4 (16.7 miles)
+September 10th, 2021: Clarendon Shelter to U.S. Route 4 (15.9 miles, 3,950 ft elevation gain)

 When the sun rose, it was the first time in over a day since I felt its warm rays.
 It was still cloudy, but after hiking in gloom all yesterday, it was most welcome.

 The trail crossed some roads and streams, and shortly after, I reached an interesting blaze.
-Below the white markings, was a small sign that indicated 500 miles to Katahdin.
+Below the white markings was a small sign that indicated 500 miles to Katahdin.
 If you were hiking the AT from Georgia and you passed this sign, you would have already walked 1,690 miles!!!
 As for me, my goal is much less ambitious, as I only have 188 miles to go.

 One day…